eiffel-community/eiffel-demo-cdevents/poc/README.md

 # Protocol Proof of Concept to translate events between Eiffel and CDEvents
-The proof of concept is to using the existing SIG Events PoC and extend with Eiffel events using [eiffel-translator-cdevents](https://github.com/eiffel-community/eiffel-translator-cdevents)
+The proof of concept is to use the existing SIG Events PoC and extend with the Eiffel events using [eiffel-translator-cdevents](https://github.com/eiffel-community/eiffel-translator-cdevents)

 The SIG Events proof of concept shows interaction between [Tekton](https://tekton.dev) and [Keptn](https://keptn.sh/), [Spinnaker](https://spinnaker.io) using the CD Events specification created by [CDF SIG Events Protocol Proof of Concept](https://github.com/cdfoundation/sig-events/tree/main/poc#cdf-sig-events-protocol-proof-of-concept).